-Bidisha has translated these concerns back to her home turf of the British capital for her forthcoming book, Asylum and Exile: The Hidden Voices of London.
-Due to be released in the spring of 2015 it is the result of a resident with English PEN and will draw upon personal outreach to refugees and asylum seekers fleeing war zones and persecution, from Iran, Malawi, Burundi, the Congo to Sierra Leone.
+Bidisha has translated these concerns back to her home turf of the British capital for Asylum and Exile: The Hidden Voices of London (2015).
+It is the result of a resident with English PEN and will draw upon personal outreach to refugees and asylum seekers fleeing war zones and persecution, from Iran, Malawi, Burundi, the Congo to Sierra Leone.
 The book promises to bring their voices and stories of dislocation to light, and explore the successes and failings of a system of international asylum.

 With these two recent books and a wide series of articles, Bidisha has successfully made the transition from edgy young novelist to human rights writer.
 Yet it is still a move that surprises her.
 As she observed in 2013, “I’m so enthused by the international reporting and human rights work that I would love to take it further, as a diplomat, envoy, ambassador, attaché … I never thought in a million years that I would begin to tire of the career I’ve had til now, but working on global human rights has really opened my eyes and I very much want to take the journalism further.”